 Once hired, we will provide you with a paid training program that allows you to work at the highest level of efficiency.
 We provide coaching based on sophisticated management systems and close supervision to ensure our people are customer-trained, not script-trained.

 Working for Accenture also means being a part of a truly global team.
 You will be empowered to provide high-quality, long-term services for our international clients while working with the best people worldwide.
-Our talented call centre employees are not only the voice of our company, but also the heart of our culture.
+Our talented employees are not only the voice of our company, but also the heart of our culture.
 You can expect to receive the support and camaraderie of colleagues who are essential to our dynamic, fun work environment.

 Join Accenture and help transform leading organizations and communities around the world.
 The sheer scale of our capabilities and the way we deliver value provides an unparalleled opportunity to grow and advance.
 Apply today and make delivering innovative work part of your extraordinary career.